THE FOUR VALLEYS, AN OVERVIEW

 "He said: « O Son, if thou art able not to sleep, then thou art able not to die.
 And if thou art able not to waken after sleep, then thou shalt be able not to rise after death.» "

-In other words, better not to sleep than to abandon the Path in thy dreams, for thy soul must attain this degree of perfection to live eternally.
+In other words, better not to sleep than to abandon the Path in thy dreams, for thy soul must attain this degree of perfection in order to live eternally.

 Attachment...